Aman for all seasons

 Tokyo kicks off its year with cold winter days and the odd snowfall.
 Although temperatures occasionally drop below freezing, winter (December to February) is usually reasonable.
 Spring (March to May) brings pleasant, warm days, and, of course, cherry blossoms – early April is probably the best time to view the blooms.
 Summer (June to August) is hot and muggy.
 Late June can see torrential rains.
 The temperature and humidity are at their worst in August.
 Apart from spring, autumn (September to November) is the most pleasant season as temperatures cool down to a cosy level and days are often clear and fine.
 Fall also means the return of the dramatic foliage season, when the parks and green areas of the city mellow into varying hues of orange and red.

-Call us on to start planning your vacation to Aman Tokyo or take a look at our itineraries to Japan
+To start planning your vacation to Aman Tokyo

 The 84-room Aman Tokyo is located just a hop, skip and a jump from Tokyo Station and occupies the top six floors of the Oternachi Tower.
 With traditional chic Aman style, you will find an urban sanctuary in the heart of buzzing Tokyo.